-- provided by the RTO System Controller.
-An "Emergency Switching Check List" form is included in this document.
-The RTO System Controller can be contacted at 281-894-0491 or at the RTO HOTLINE 281-894-1625. - 3.2.5 ERCOT Approvals The RTO System Scheduler will coordinate a review and notifies the Customer whether the outage can be scheduled for the desired day.
+Controller can be contacted at 281-894-0491 or at the RTO HOTLINE 281-894-1625.

+- 3.2.5 ERCOT Approvals The RTO System Scheduler will coordinate a review and notify the Customer whether the outage can be scheduled for the desired day.
 Transmission line outages and the energization of new equipment require the approval of ERCOT.
 The Customer shall notify the RTO System Scheduler as soon as possible if an outage is canceled prior to the outage date.
 The Customer shall immediately notify the RTO System Controller if an outage is canceled on the day of the outage.
 CNP endeavors to notify the Customer as soon as possible when it is deemed necessary to cancel an outage. - 3.2.6 Customer Substation Evacuations During emergencies requiring evacuation of the Customer's facility, the Customer shall contact RTO prior to the evacuation and provide information regarding the operational status of their substation and associated support facilities, such as substation station service power, battery and battery charger, and ability for CNP to access the substation.
-The Customer's substation is an integral part of the interconnected transmission system and disabling them has an impact on the electrical grid.

-3.3 Transmission Accounts Division

-- 3.3.1 CNP's Transmission Accounts Division is responsible for coordinating the Customer's service needs within CNP.
-Transmission Accounts representatives endeavor to inform the Customer of long range planned switching and projects that may affect the Customer's facility. - 3.3.2 The Customer shall notify the Transmission Accounts representative as specified in Section 9 when equipment additions or removals are planned or when high voltage equipment 60 kV and higher or associated equipment requires modification or replacement.
+The Customer's substation is an integral part of the interconnected transmission system and disabling them has an impact on the electrical grid. - 3.3 Transmission Accounts Division - 3.3.1 CNP's Transmission Accounts Division ("Transmission Accounts") is responsible for coordinating the Customer's service needs within CNP.
+Transmission Accounts representatives endeavor to inform the Customer of long range planned switching and projects that may affect the Customer's facility. - 3.3.2 The Customer shall notify the Transmission Accounts representative as specified in Section 9 (Equipment Additions, Replacement, Upgrades and Removal) when equipment additions or removals are planned or when high voltage equipment 60 kV and higher or associated equipment requires modification or replacement.
 The Customer shall contact a Transmission Accounts representative to request current CNP specifications and applicable bills of material for substation equipment additions and replacement. - 3.3.3 Transmission Accounts representatives may be contacted for any questions concerning the operation of the Customer's substation.
-The Transmission Accounts representatives are listed on Page 1 of this document.

-3.4 Substation and Equipment Identification

-3.4.1 CNP assigns a substation name, or a Substation ID of six characters or less, to identify the Customer's substation facility.
+The Transmission Accounts representatives are listed on the CenterPoint Energy Telephone Numbers page in this document. - 3.4 Substation and Equipment Identification - 3.4.1 CNP assigns a substation name, or a Substation ID of six characters or less, to identify the Customer's substation facility.
 The Substation ID is also referred to as the six character mnemonic name in which some characters may be blank.
-CNP mounts signs with the substation name or the Substation ID on a substation control house door and on a substation entrance gate at the Customer's facility.
+CNP mounts signs with the substation name or the Substation

+ID on a substation control house door and on a substation entrance gate at the Customer's facility.